reddit/baseplate.py/docs/tutorial/chapter3/index.rst

 Observers --- Looking under the hood
 ====================================

-In the previous chapter, we took our basic Pyramid service and made it compatible with :program:`baseplate-serve`.
+In the previous chapter we took our basic Pyramid service and made it compatible with :program:`baseplate-serve`.
 Now we'll start using Baseplate.py inside the service itself so we can see what's going on while handling requests.